 The Métro lends itself particularly well to thrillers, from Louis Feuillade’s silent, hairraising Fantômas (1913) to Stanley Donen’s light-hearted Charade (1963), or Roman Polanski’s Hitchcockian Frantic (1988).
 On May 16, 1937, a real-life Hitchcockian murder was committed on the Métro, the first one recorded.
 It happened between Porte de Charenton and Porte Dorée, within a lapse of 55 seconds.
 The victim, an elegant woman in a green dress and white hat, was traveling in an empty first-class carriage and was discovered with a Laguiole knife stuck in her neck.
 The sensational crime, which made all the headlines, was never resolved.
 Some 25 years later, in 1962, an anonymous letter confessing to the murder was received by the police, but the killer was never identified.

-Today artworks sometimes grace the stations, most recently Geneviève Cadieux’s La Voix Lactée (The Milky Voice) in the Gare Saint Lazare station, echoing La Voie Lactée (The Milky Way) on display at Montreal’s Museum of Contemporary Art.
+Today artworks sometimes grace the stations.
 The Louvre-Rivoli station is filled with copies of the museum’s sculptures.
-There are murals portraying episodes of the French Revolution at the Bastille, landmarks of the 20th century at Tuileries, literary mementos at Saint Germain des Prés and Jules Verne’s scientific visions at Arts et Métiers, the station adjacent to the Musée National des Arts et Métiers, a marvelous museum of scientific and engineering discoveries, which recently had a major exhibition on the Métro.
+There are murals portraying episodes of the French Revolution at the Bastille, landmarks of the 20th century at Tuileries, literary mementos at Saint Germain des Prés and Jules Verne’s scientific visions at Arts et Métiers, the station adjacent to the Musée National des Arts et Métiers, a marvelous museum of scientific and engineering discoveries.

 Music is also promoted by the RATP, the transit authority, although not the freelance variety.
 Musicians of all genres are auditioned and licensed to perform in allocated spaces.
 Surprisingly, it seems the chamber musicians draw the largest audiences.

-Today the Métro’s fleet of 700 trains serves 5 million passengers daily, for a total of 1,479 billion in 2010.
+Today the Métro’s fleet of trains serves over 5 million passengers daily, for a total of 1.5 billion annually.
 There are currently some 130 miles of tracks, but the network is extended farther into the suburbs every few years.
 Line 14, which opened in 1998, had the first automated system with driverless trains.
-Then last November the first automated trains were introduced on Line 1, the oldest and busiest, with some 725,000 daily passengers; the entire line is slated to be automatic by the end of 2012.
+And automated trains were later introduced on Line 1, the oldest and busiest, with some 725,000 daily passengers.
 Both lines are equipped with protective, transparent platform-edge screens with automatic doors, to prevent anyone from falling accidentally or jumping onto the tracks.
 The driverless trains will presumably help to spare passengers the long-familiar disruption of strikes.
 Today this “network is denser than any other in the world;” claims the RATP, “nowhere in Paris is more than 500 meters from a metro station.”